elsehow/ipfs-shrinkwrap/README.md

     ipfs-shrinkwrap

 This will add a field "ipfs-shrinkwrap" to your `package.json`.
-Re-run this command whenever your dependencies change, and the the IPFS hash in `package.json` will be updated to point at the new dependencies.
+Re-run this command whenever your dependencies change, and the IPFS hash in `package.json` will be updated to point at the new dependencies.

-### Installing dependeices from IPFS
+### Installing dependencies from IPFS

 To install your dependencies from ipfs (rather than npm), just